-2. Coming From Chicago
+2. Coming From the Midwest

 Hightail it to Starved Rock State Park, in Illinois.
 While it’s a great place to visit any time of the year, during the late spring and early summer the wildflowers and waterfalls are in full effect.
 Also, the park’s lodge and campground see relatively fewer crowds when compared to other main attractions in and around Chicago.

-Visitors enjoying hiking along the 13 miles of trails to scenic bluffs and through sandstone canyons.
+Visitors enjoy hiking along the 13 miles of trails to scenic bluffs and through sandstone canyons.
 Fishermen relish fishing for walleye and white bass along the Illinois River.
 Located about two hours by car from Chicago, the park has an impressive historic lodge, the Starved Rock Lodge & Conference Center, and a sprawling campground.

-3. Coming From Atlanta
+3. Coming From the South

 Skedaddle to Ellijay, Georgia, located less than two hours from Atlanta.
-Known for its popularity with mountain bikers, there’s plenty of other things to do here too, including flyfishing and hiking through the Chattahoochee National Forest.
+Known for its popularity with mountain bikers, there are plenty of other things to do here too, including flyfishing and hiking through the Chattahoochee National Forest.
 To really enjoy your time, we recommend that you stay in one of the many cabins.